sguox002/leetcode/leetcode-all.md

 ## algorithm focused Problems

 ## dp

+<<-1155	Number of Dice Rolls With Target Sum    		47.7%	Medium
+dice has 1 to f faces, find number of ways for n dices to get sum target. dp[i,j]+=dp[i-1,j-x] x is from 1 to f.
+->>

+<<-1162	As Far from Land as Possible    		44.3%	Medium
+given 01 matrix, 0 is water, 1 is land. find the largest distance from watr to land.
+dp: two pass get the water cell to top left and then get bottom right.
+->>

+<<-1186	Maximum Subarray Sum with One Deletion    		38.3%	Medium
+with at most one deletion.
+- delete only occurs with negative number
+- delete one will help connect left and right to make sum larger.
+dp: del[i] and nodel[i] represent the max subarray sum deleting one or not delete one (not necessary i) del[0]=0,notdel=A[0] notdel[i]=max(A[i],notdel[i-1]+A[i]), connect to previous or start a new group del[i]=max(notdel[i-1],del[i-1]+A[i],A[i]) delete i, not delete i, i start a new group ->>

+<<-1187	Make Array Strictly Increasing    		41.5%	Hard
+given two arrays A and B, you need make A increasing by assigning A[i]=B[j]. return the min number of operations.
+- sort and remove duplicates in B. so we can use one by one in order.
+- now it is similar to LIS connecting two arrays. dp[i,j] represent the min operations needed to make A[0..i] increasing using B[0...j] we have two options: we can choose one from B (the smallest one > A[i]) if A[i]<prev: we can keep it there is 1d approach but it is too hard to understand.
+->>

+<<-1191	K-Concatenation Maximum Sum    		25.4%	Medium
+repeat the array k times. find the max subarray sum. k=1: max subarray sum (current element append to previous or start a new one) k=2: max subarray sum in circular array (find the min and max) k=3: k-2 subarrays contribute the sum only.
+->>

+<<-1216	Valid Palindrome III    		48.8%	Hard
+k palindrome: at most remove k chars and make it palindrome. longest common subsequence problem
+->>

+<<-1218	Longest Arithmetic Subsequence of Given Difference    		45.9%	Medium
+dp: longest increasing subsequence using hashmap dp[i] means the length ending with i.
+->>

+<<-1220	Count Vowels Permutation    		53.8%	Hard
+Each character is a lower case vowel ('a', 'e', 'i', 'o', 'u') Each vowel 'a' may only be followed by an 'e'.
+Each vowel 'e' may only be followed by an 'a' or an 'i'.
+Each vowel 'i' may not be followed by another 'i'.
+Each vowel 'o' may only be followed by an 'i' or a 'u'.
+Each vowel 'u' may only be followed by an 'a'. construct a string of length n.
+dp: convert the relation to before.
+And then use 5 different vowels. dp[i,c] or use 5 different array.

+->>

+<<-1223	Dice Roll Simulation    		46.8%	Medium
+given an array Max[i] the max allowed consecutive dice number i. return the distinct sequence rolling n times (or n dices) dp[i,j,k] ith dice rolls number j with k consecutive same number as j. dp[i,j,1] means previous can be 0 to 6 except j. add all of them dp[i-1,x,m], x and m shall loop all cases. dp[i,j,k] k>1, means previous must be j.
+->>

+<<-1230	Toss Strange Coins    		49.3%	Medium
+n coins, each coin given probability facing up. return the prob for target coins up. dp[i,k]=p*dp[i-1,k-1]+(1-p)*dp[i-1,k]
+->>

+<<-1235	Maximum Profit in Job Scheduling    		46.0%	Hard
+given a list of job {start,end,profit} return the max profit you can get. (no simultaneous job can take)
+- sort the job by ending time
+- then we use dp knapsack to include current job.
+- answer is the max among all dp. or knapsack to convery the max till the end.
+->>

+<<-1239	Maximum Length of a Concatenated String with Unique Characters    		48.7%	Medium
+- use bitset try all combination O(2^n)
+- use bitset represent each dictionary word. and then use dp for longest combination, try to add current set to previous set and get the longest one.
+->>

+<<-1240	Tiling a Rectangle with the Fewest Squares    		51.3%	Hard
+given a mxn matrix, return the min number of squares with integer side length to fill the rect. from the example, we see greedy does not work. we only know that the side length shall from 1 to min(m,n). suppose we first choose a square len: then leave:
+A: len x m-len
+B: n-len x m-len
+c: n-len x len
+AB forms a bigger rect n x m-len
+BC forms a bigger rect n-len x m.
+11x13 gives wrong result since we need consider the L shape as a whole.

+->>

+<<-1246	Palindrome Removal    		45.7%	Hard
+each time you can remove a palindrome subarray. return the min number of removals to make it empty. this is not the same as burst balloon since the last could be a subsequence left. think from top down, our first step choose s[i,j], we need to connect the left and right, seems very hard to track. but if we define dp[i,j] as the min removals for s[i,j] then it is much easier answer is dp[0,n-1]. dp[i,j]=min(dp[i,j],dp[i,k]+d[k+1,j]) if we split at k. upper triangle dp.
+->>

 <<-1259	Handshakes That Don't Cross    		53.9%	Hard
 even number of people on a circle suppose 1 to n. number of ways that handshaken no cross. if i and j handshake, then divide into: